 See Note 15 to the Unaudited Condensed Consolidated Financial Statements for financial information regarding these segments.
-As a result of the revised reporting structure, the prior period presentation of reportable segments has been recast to conform to the current segment reporting structure.
+As a result of the revised reporting structure, the prior period presentation of reportable segments throughout this Form 10Q has been recast to conform to the current segment reporting structure.